 Looking for the best Android apps?
-Our round-up of the best apps for Android includes categories for the best productivity apps, best travel apps, best lifestyle apps and many more.
-We include free Android apps and paid apps and we add a new App of the Week every week.
+Our round-up of the best apps for Android includes the best productivity apps, best travel apps, best lifestyle apps and many more.
+It's got free Android apps as well as paid apps, and we add a new App of the Week every week.

 Hit the ‘Next’ arrow to see more of the best Android apps.